FNNDSC/pl-med2img/README.rst

 ^^^^^^^^^^^^^^^^^^^^
 **NOTE:** Make sure that your current working directory is the one that contains the 3 directories: ``pl-med2img``, ``SAG-anon-nii``, and ``SAG-anon``

-First, build a docker image using the following command:
+First, pull the docker image using the following command:

 ::

-    docker build -t fnndsc/pl-med2img .
+    docker pull fnndsc/pl-med2img .

 Now, to run the docker image, see the following examples: